skerkour/kerkour.com/content/blog/bloom-whats-next.md

 ### How to suggest features or improvements?

-The best suggest features or improvements are (in the following order):
+The best places to suggest features or improvements are (in the following order):

 * On the <a href="https://forum.bloom.sh" target="_blank" rel="noopener">forum</a> (and we will open a ticket on GitLab for you).
 * On <a href="https://gitlab.com/bloom42" target="_blank" rel="noopener">Gitlab on the respective projects</a>.